Khizar-x64/SadidTravel_NextJs_Web-Code/README.md

 ## Running the Project Locally

-To run this project on your local machine, you'll need to have [Node.js](https://nodejs.org/en/download/) (which includes npm) installed.
-These instructions are for Windows, but the steps are very similar for macOS and Linux.
+To run this project on your local machine, you'll need to have [Bun](https://bun.sh/) installed.

 1.  **Download the Code**: Download the project files as a ZIP from your workspace and unzip them in a folder on your computer.